pmatulis/oasis/index.md

 As a student progresses, these exercises evolve from gentle to more demanding.
 However, wherever any given student may be, everyone does the same essential practice.
-The exercises only deepen as a student's capacity to receive them deepen.
+The exercises only deepen as a student's capacity to receive them deepens.

-Seen from afar, when done standing (on two feet), the practice can be said to be like tai chi.
-Indeed, the founding teacher (Mr. Moy) chose to use the traditional Yang style tai chi as the receptacle for his art.
+To the untrained eye, when executing the "form" on two feet, the practice takes on the appearance of normal tai chi.
+Indeed, the founding teacher (Mr. Moy) chose to use traditional Yang style tai chi as the receptacle for his internal art.

 ### What you will need